 - Peter Dammann, festival Artistic Director: Blues Foundation’s Keeping the Blues Alive Award for Blues Promoter of the Year; Cascade Blues Association’s Lifetime Achievement, Back What You Believe In, and Guitarist of the Year awards; inductee of the Oregon Music Hall of Fame.

 The Waterfront Blues Festival is committed to providing a world-class event to the community of Portland and beyond that presents diverse musical arts, culture, and entertainment.
 The festival has been committed to using its broad platform to create awareness and support of hunger relief efforts for 30 years.
-To learn more, visit the Fight Hunger page.
+To learn more, visit the Blues Fest Cares page.